 Arun Gandhi has rescued over 125 orphan children from the streets, placed them in loving homes around the world, and began a Center for Social Change, which transformed the lives of millions in villages in the western state of Maharashtra.
 He and his wife, they started projects for the social and economic uplifting of the oppressed using constructive programs, the backbone of Mahatma Gandhi’s philosophy of nonviolence.
 The programs changed the lives of more than half a million people in over 300 villages and they still continue to grow.

 In 1987, Gandhi came to the US, and started the M. K. Gandhi Institute for Nonviolence.
 In the 17 years of the Institute’s life, the Gandhi’s took the message of nonviolence and peace to thousands of high schools and universities around the US, and much of the Western World.
+Gandhi’s life commitment as a Peace Farmer is to pass on the message, principles and wisdom of one of the world’s greatest men, his grandfather, Mahatma Gandhi.

 The real potential with anger is to best respond by channeling this powerful energy to motivate ourselves toward positive and constructive action.
 Discover vital and extraordinary life lessons from one of the most important and influential philosophers and peace activists of the twentieth century—Mahatma Gandhi—in this poignant and timely exploration of the true path from anger to peace.
 The ten vital life lessons strike a universal chord about self-discovery, identity, dealing with anger, depression, loneliness, friendship, and family—perfect for anyone searching for a way to affecting healing change in a fractured world.
 In the current troubled climate, in our country, and in the world, these lessons are needed more than ever before.